saipavan10-git/tube_label_generator/README.md

 1. Install the module into your REDCap system by cloning this repo into to `<redcap-root>/modules/redcap_zebra_label_printer_vN.M.O`, where "N.M.O" is the version of the module you are installing.
 2. Enable the module in the REDCap Control Center.
 3. Enable the module in a REDCap project.
 If you need a sample project, there is one available in the [examples](./examples/) folder in the repo on [Github](https://github.com/ctsit/redcap_zebra_label_printer).
-4. Add the `@TUBE-LABEL-GENERATOR` action tag to a field in your REDCap project.
+4. Add the `@ZEBRA-LABEL-PRINTER` action tag to a field in your REDCap project.
 Note: this is already done in the example project.
 5. Open the form that has the field of interest and verify you can see the _Generate Biospecimen Labels_ button.
 6. Press the _?_ button to the right of _Generate Biospecimen Labels_ button.
 You'll need this help in the steps below.